- More than 2.1 million Michigan residents are enrolled in Medicare.

-There are 29 stand-alone Part D plans for sale in Michigan in 2020, with premiums that range from about $7 to $109/month.
+There are 23 stand-alone Part D plans for sale in Michigan in 2022, with premiums that range from about $7 to $114/month.
 Private insurers provide the Part D plans.

-Nearly 1.7 million Medicare beneficiaries in Michigan — about 80 percent of the state’s total Medicare population — had Medicare Part D prescription coverage as of September 2020.
-The majority had coverage under stand-alone Medicare Part D plans, but nearly 625,000 people had Part D coverage as part of their Medicare Advantage plans.
+1,768,102 Medicare beneficiaries in Michigan — more than 82% of the state’s total Medicare population — had Medicare Part D prescription coverage as of early 2022.
+Nearly a million beneficiaries had coverage under stand-alone Medicare Part D plans, and nearly 800,000 had Part D coverage as part of their Medicare Advantage plans.

 Medicare Part D enrollment follows the same schedule as Medicare Advantage.
 Beneficiaries can select a Part D plan when they first enroll in Medicare, and then they have an annual opportunity (October 15 to December 7) to switch to a different Part D plan.
 It’s important for enrollees to compare the available Medicare Part D plans each year, to see how the various plan options would cover their current prescription drugs and to determine whether they can save money by switching to a different Part D plan for the coming year.
 If you secure coverage during the fall enrollment period, it will take effect on January 1.